Why Strategy Fails When Structure Cannot Carry It

 • Is decision load distributed?

-• Is leadership architecture scalable?
+• Is the leadership room strong enough?

 Execution does not fail at the whiteboard.